 Relocating with your Pet

-How do I take my pet if I am relocated?
+How do I take my pet if I'm relocated?

-If you receive transfer orders, start as soon as possible to do the following:
+If you receive transfer orders, do the following as early as possible:

-- Health History and Medicines: Contact your veterinarian for a copy of your animal’s records and ask him to provide a 3-month supply of any medications your pet is taking, plus written prescriptions for refills.
+- Health History and Medicines: Contact your veterinarian for a copy of your animal's records and ask them to provide a three-month supply of any medications your pet is taking, plus written prescriptions for refills.

 - Quarantine Requirements: Find out if the country where you will be based requires incoming animals to be quarantined.
 Quarantine periods can last anywhere from several days to several months and the pet owner typically incurs any costs for food, grooming, and care.
 Your base veterinarian or the country's consulate should be able to inform you of all quarantine regulations and costs.

 How do I prepare my pet for air travel?

 The Department of Defense (DOD) has strict policies regarding the transport of animals on military craft.

 If you are traveling in PCS status, you are allowed to book 2 animals (dogs and cats only) on AMC flights.
 Your base veterinarian has details.

 If you are flying on commercial aircraft, contact the airline for their regulations concerning vaccines, licensing, and carrier size requirements.
 Book nonstop flights to avoid connections and try to travel early in the morning or late at night.
 Note that airlines often impose travel restrictions during extreme weather months.